wickedest/Mergely/README.md

 ### update

-Manual update; recalculates diff and applies new settings.
+Manually updates the editor by recalculating the diff and applying new settings.

 #### Parameters
 None.